jianhaod/CustomerBatchAnalyzeSys/README.md

 10. add _init_path func to support example and utils to auto find thirdparty lib path
 11. add src test case, update person fast-rcnn detect function and testing case
 12. reduce Sys repo size, change big model file as link file; no check in thirdparty lib folder change it to soft link
+13. update sysmain script, in order to use multiple process get video and on process consume video